-Now more than ever, companies have been increasingly committed to providing a healthy workplace.
-While much of the focus over the years has been on posture and position, experts have come to realize that lighting plays a crucial role in a healthy and productive work environment.
+Now more than ever, companies have been increasingly committed to providing a healthy work environment.
+While most of the focus over the years has been on posture and ergonomics, experts have come to realize that lighting also plays a crucial role towards a healthy and productive work environment.

-Recently, a colleague shared a story about their first job experience as a temp at an insurance company.
+Recently, a colleague shared a story about his first job experience as a temp at an insurance company.
 Every day, as the sun rose, he walked to his job in a windowless building with artificial lighting.
-He would leave at the end of the day, as the sun was setting, often without having seen the sun all day.
+He would leave at the end of the day as the sun was setting, often without having seen the sun all day.
 At first, he gave it little thought – but the longer he worked at the company, the worse he felt.
-The dim lighting, and the strain from staring at his computer all day, started to affect his overall well-being.
-He had yet to realize it, but the lack of proper office lighting was taking its toll.
+The dim lighting, strain from staring at his computer all day, and lack of sunlight started to affect his overall well-being.
+Although he hadn’t realized it yet, the lack of proper lighting was taking its toll.

 Workers spend on average 5 hours and 42 minutes at their desk each day.